Opentrons/Protocols/protocols/IPM_Medical_Group/README.md

 3. Set up your deck according to the deck map.
 4. Calibrate your labware, tiprack and pipette using the OT App.
 For calibration tips, check out our [support article](https://support.opentrons.com/ot-2/getting-started-software-setup/deck-calibration).
 5. Hit "Run".
+Steps:
+6. Pre-wet new tip.
+Transfer 30 uL of buffer from well A1 of trough to each well in the MCT tube racks, using the same tip.
+7. Pre-wet new tip.
+Transfer 20 uL of enzyme from well A2 of trough each well in the MCT tube racks, using the same tip.
+8. Pre-wet new tip.
+Transfer 50 uL of Internal Standard from well A3 of reagent trough to each well in the MCT tube racks, using the same tip.
+9. Pre-wet new tip for each transfer: transfer 100 uL of sample from custom tube rack to corresponding well in the MCT racks.
+10. Pause for incubation.
+11. Pre-wet new tip.
+Transfer 350 uL of diluent from well A4 of reagent trough to each well in the MCT racks.
+12. Pause for centrifuge.
+13. New tip for each transfer: transfer supernatent from MCT well to corresponding well in vial rack.

 ### Additional Information
 * Make sure to adjust the sample number at the top of the code to fit your experiment.